You can focus on one or both polar regions with these Antarctica and Arctic Unit Study Resources.

 This experiment on How Animals Stay Warm in Icy Cold Water with blubber from scientific American is pretty awesome!

-Demonstrate how unique snowflakes are and how they form with this simple overnight Borax Snowflake Experiment from A Girl and a Boy
+Demonstrate how unique snowflakes are and how they form with this simple Borax Snowflake Experiment from Kid Minds.

 Arctic Videos and Clips

-This video on the Arctic Predators by The Polar Bears International is a great video for kids.
-It is a full 47 minutes long, and was recorded from a live webcast.
+This video on the Wild Polar Bears – Predator of the Arctic Ocean by Wild Animals Documentary is a great video for kids.
+It is a full 48 minutes long.

 The Arctic Institute of North America is a site to go to for information on climate change and how it is effecting the Arctic way of life.